BetterThanTomorrow/calva/docs/readthedocs/source/formatting.md

  You configure Calva's formatting using [cljfmt's configuration EDN](https://github.com/weavejester/cljfmt#configuration).
 This means that you can adjust the above mentioned defaults, including the indenting.

- To start changing the defaults, paste the following map into a file and save it somewhere in the project workspace:
+ To start changing the defaults, paste the following map into a file and save it.
+It could be somewhere in the project workspace, or some other place, dependig on your requirements:

 ```clojure
 {:remove-surrounding-whitespace? true